Sunday, January 12, 2014

-I say, "All all the contrary."
-Understanding and appreciating the shining beauty of his singing, when inner light and outer light are heightened, and his commitment to it are to be inside him.
-What we are distant from, outside of, are the absurd stupidity of Jim's song Please Mr. Kennedy, the faux authenticity of the well scrubbed Irish singers with their "nice sweaters," and the pathetic folk singer from Arkansas playing her pathetic auto harp--both among the worst manifestations of the folk song revival of the fifties and sixties, the former its antiseptic, commercial sanitizing, the latter its dreary attempt at atavism.
-If Thomson doesn't get that beauty, so central to the movie's meaning, he can't get the movie.
+Understanding and appreciating the shining beauty of his singing, when inner light and outer light are heightened, and his commitment to it, is to be inside him.
+What we are external from, outside of, is the absurd stupidity of Jim's song, Please Mr. Kennedy, the faux authenticity of the well scrubbed Irish singers with their "nice sweaters” and the pathetic folk singer from Arkansas playing her auto harp.
+They’re among the worst manifestations of the folk song revival of the fifties and sixties, antiseptic, commercial sanitization and the dreary attempt at atavism.
+If Thomson doesn't get the beauty of Davis’s singing, so central to the movie's meaning, then he can't get the movie.

 Thomson confuses entirely inside and outside in his criticism here, mashing them up.
-All the outside of Davis, the entire messy shambles of his life, his hapless hard times, are not, as Thomson argues, the measure of his lack of commitment and lack of pursuit of his artistry.
-He fails, it seems, but decidedly not from want of trying on his own terms or want of self-belief.
-In a word, the proof of Davis's insideness is in the hearing of his singing.
+All the outside of Davis, the entire messy shambles of his life, his hapless hard times, do not, as Thomson argues, measure his lack of commitment to and lack of pursuit of his artistry.
+Davis fails, it seems, but decidedly not from want of trying on his own terms or want of self-belief.
+In a word, the proof of Davis's insideness is in hearing his singing.

-There is thus a large theme implicit in Davis's lack of success, a variant of "mute and inglorious Miltons," resident in how many gifted talents who don't "make it" for any number of reasons, including artistic integrity, a theme encompassing the strange arbitrariness and caprice of the bitch goddess of commercial success and what counts to get it.
+There is thus a large theme implicit in Davis's lack of success, a kind of variant of "mute and inglorious Miltons”, resident in how many gifted talents who don't "make it" for any number of reasons.
+They include artistic integrity, a theme encompassing the strange arbitrariness and caprice of the “bitch goddess” commercial success and what counts to get it.

 One last note: somehow because the Carey Mulligan character seems to Thomson to be on the brink of some apocalyptic end, this marks what is deficient as missing cinematically in Davis and hence the movie